JuliaDSP/DSP.jl/doc/filters.rst

 -------------

-Most analog and digital filters are constructed by composing :ref:`response-types`, which determine the frequency response of the filter, with :ref:`design-methods`, which determine how the filter is constructed.
+Most analog and digital filters are constructed by composing :ref:`response types <response-types>`, which determine the frequency response of the filter, with :ref:`design methods <design-methods>`, which determine how the filter is constructed.

 .. function:: analogfilter(responsetype, designmethod)